tushartushar/taksidiotis/guide.md

 * Located in Kolonaki, Cinderella is a disco-club where anyone feeling nostalgic for the 1970s will find solace.
 With its psychedelic décor, relaxed vibe and 1970s- and 1980s-oriented playlist, Cinderella quickly became a nightlife hub in Greece’s capital.
 As the club attracts a lot of people, make sure to reserve a table or come ‘early’; then all you have to do is get ready to surrender to the fun vibe and dance the night away.Get more info here (https://www.facebook.com/cinderelladisco/?rf=929806063741649)

+* Located in Excarcheia, Kioumprik is a bar that you should totally visit!
+It plays many kind of music such as reggae, hip hop, punk, rock, stoner and more! the people who work there also run it with an assemply, so that they all can have part in its management.
+There is no relationship of employers - employees something difficult to find in a capitalistic country.
+[To see photos of Kioumprik click here https://www.google.gr/maps/uv?hl=el&pb=!1s0x14a1bd36e8ade401%3A0x10f139cef177887a!2m22!2m2!1i80!2i80!3m1!2i20!16m16!1b1!2m2!1m1!1e1!2m2!1m1!1e3!2m2!1m1!1e5!2m2!1m1!1e4!2m2!1m1!1e6!3m1!7e115!4shttps%3A%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipMG5B7lS_ckXfJEVGHvjC1FJbBAZora6KgY6qVd%3Dw216-h160-k-no!5zzrrOuc6_z4XOvM-Az4HOuc66IM61zr7Osc-Bz4fOtc65zrEgLSDOkc69zrHOts6uz4TOt8-DzrcgR29vZ2xl&imagekey=!1e10!2sAF1QipMG5B7lS_ckXfJEVGHvjC1FJbBAZora6KgY6qVd&sa=X&ved=0ahUKEwi0wJK_xsjZAhWDWxQKHbMlCUAQoioIeTAK]
 ## Islands

 * To enjoy the most spectacular sunset, alleys, beaches and a beautiful white and blue architecture of houses Santorini is the idial island to go!
 It's